 Nanking disappeared from public discourse after 1938.
 Some found the atrocity stories too shocking, believing they were similar to (untruthful) black propaganda of World War I. Others had inverse attitudes: sympathy for the Chinese in Asia and prejudice to Chinese living in their city.
-Perhaps because of squeamishness about rape and barbarism ([10], p.
-16; [63-69]), or because they violated standards of decency or because of general provincialism, the Nanking horror slipped from public consciousness until America was at war.
-Japan's attack on Pearl Harbor in 1941 became America's rallying cry.
-Only then did the 'Rape of Nanking' join wartime iconography [70,71].
+Perhaps because of squeamishness about rape and barbarism (Eykholt, 2000), or because they violated standards of decency or because of general provincialism, (Bayly, 2005, 2007; Mitter, 2013) the Nanking horror slipped from public consciousness until America was at war.
+Japan's attack on Pearl Harbor in 1941 became America's rallying cry (Hotta, 2013).
+Only then did the 'Rape of Nanking' join wartime iconography.
+Deluca (2006) argues that in iconic images, iconic becomes transcendent and that images transform rhetoric, politics and history.
+He cites Walter Benjamin, who said we are immersed in a torrent of imagery that constitutes public discourse.
+There should be more methodological investigation of how the widely circulated newsreel images of the Japanese attack on Pearl Harbor (especially footage of the exploding battleship Arizona) became iconic in convincing the American public to wage the Pacific war as a war of revenge.

 In contrast to the United States, Canada had no weekly national pictorial magazine.
 Its primary national magazine, Maclean's, said nothing about the Nanking atrocity.
 Only in February 1938, did a columnist from London mention Japanese-British relations and a Japanese diplomat's cynical comment referring to Chinese aggression in Shanghai.
-The emphasis of Maclean's was exclusively Eurocentric, with a single reference in March to the possibility of war coming across the Pacific [72].
-Taking The Gazette (Montreal) as a typical English Canadian newspaper, its coverage of the fall of Nanking had no photographs, was based on the Durdin and Abend articles in the New York Times, and only once in December spoke of the Japanese soldiers' "breakdown of discipline".
-Late in January, in a dispatch from Shanghai headlined "Nanking Captors Run Amok", Abend claimed his sources were based on consular reports whose contents about assaults on women and very young girls were "actually unprintable".
-A day later, an editorial reiterated the Times' story and Japanese military authorities' admission that the depredations were "blunders".
+The emphasis of Maclean's was exclusively Eurocentric, with a single reference in March to the possibility of war coming across the Pacific (Maclean's, 15 February and 15 March, 1938).

+Taking The Gazette (Montreal) as a typical English Canadian newspaper, its coverage of the fall of Nanking had no photographs, was based on the Durdin and Abend articles in the New York Times on December 8, 10, and 11, 1937, and only once in December spoke of the Japanese soldiers' "breakdown of discipline."
+On January 25, in a dispatch from Shanghai headlined "Nanking Captors Run Amok", Abend claimed his sources were based on consular reports whose contents about assaults on women and very young girls were "actually unprintable."
+A day later, a Gazette editorial reiterated the Times' story and explained that Japan had forbidden foreign reporters to cable responsible editorial comments.
+On February 8 an article stated that General Matsui admitted that the army had run amok in Nanking, 'raping Chinese women, shooting private citizens and looting property.'
+Japanese military authorities' admitted that the depredations were "blunders."
 As shocking as this singular news coverage was, the Canadian press did not purchase the extant images to follow-up the story.
-In the linguistic and cultural gulf that existed between Asia and Canada, the long history of ethnocentricity and conservatism demonstrated the failure of Nanking to register as anything more than a tragic fact [73].
+These were the sole references to the Nanking atrocities.
+In the linguistic and cultural gulf that existed between Asia and Canada, the long history of ethnocentricity and conservatism demonstrated the failure of Nanking to register as anything more than a tragic fact.